webpack/webpack-cli/OPTIONS.md

   --module-rules-use-options <value...>                                              Options passed to a loader.
   --module-rules-use <value...>                                                      A loader request.
   --module-rules-reset                                                               Clear all items provided in configuration.
 A list of rules.
   --module-strict-export-presence                                                    Emit errors instead of warnings when imported names don't exist in imported module.
+Deprecated: This option has moved to 'module.parser.javascript.strictExportPresence'.
   --no-module-strict-export-presence                                                 Negative 'module-strict-export-presence' option.
   --module-strict-this-context-on-imports                                            Handle the this context correctly according to the spec for namespace objects.
+Deprecated: This option has moved to 'module.parser.javascript.strictThisContextOnImports'.
   --no-module-strict-this-context-on-imports                                         Negative 'module-strict-this-context-on-imports' option.
   --module-unknown-context-critical                                                  Enable warnings when using the require function in a not statically analyse-able way.
+Deprecated: This option has moved to 'module.parser.javascript.unknownContextCritical'.
   --no-module-unknown-context-critical                                               Negative 'module-unknown-context-critical' option.
   --module-unknown-context-recursive                                                 Enable recursive directory lookup when using the require function in a not statically analyse-able way.
+Deprecated: This option has moved to 'module.parser.javascript.unknownContextRecursive'.
   --no-module-unknown-context-recursive                                              Negative 'module-unknown-context-recursive' option.
   --module-unknown-context-reg-exp <value>                                           Sets the regular expression when using the require function in a not statically analyse-able way.
+Deprecated: This option has moved to 'module.parser.javascript.unknownContextRegExp'.
   --module-unknown-context-request <value>                                           Sets the request when using the require function in a not statically analyse-able way.
+Deprecated: This option has moved to 'module.parser.javascript.unknownContextRequest'.
   --module-unsafe-cache                                                              Cache the resolving of module requests.
   --no-module-unsafe-cache                                                           Negative 'module-unsafe-cache' option.
   --module-wrapped-context-critical                                                  Enable warnings for partial dynamic dependencies.
+Deprecated: This option has moved to 'module.parser.javascript.wrappedContextCritical'.
   --no-module-wrapped-context-critical                                               Negative 'module-wrapped-context-critical' option.
   --module-wrapped-context-recursive                                                 Enable recursive directory lookup for partial dynamic dependencies.
+Deprecated: This option has moved to 'module.parser.javascript.wrappedContextRecursive'.
   --no-module-wrapped-context-recursive                                              Negative 'module-wrapped-context-recursive' option.
   --module-wrapped-context-reg-exp <value>                                           Set the inner regular expression for partial dynamic dependencies.
+Deprecated: This option has moved to 'module.parser.javascript.wrappedContextRegExp'.
   --name <value>                                                                     Name of the configuration.
 Used when loading multiple configurations.
   --node                                                                             Include polyfills or mocks for various node stuff.
   --no-node                                                                          Negative 'node' option.